On conditions determining formal automorphisms of integro-differential operators: Linear automorphisms of formal differential operators of one variable

 for every $f\in\C[[z]]$.
 In all the previous cases, the sequence $\mathfrak{m}$ considered is a sequence of moments.
 Indeed, one has

-A general setting embracing the previous particularizations is that of sequences of moments associated with pairs of kernel functions for generalized summability, developed by J. Sanz in~\cite{sanz}.
+A general setting embracing the previous particular examples is that of sequences of moments associated with pairs of kernel functions for generalized summability, developed by J. Sanz in~\cite{sanz}.
 The construction of Laplace-like operators via the existence of kernel functions is applied in the solution of moment differential equations, see~\cite{jikalasa,lamasa}.